sentrie-sh/website/src/content/docs/reference/shapes.md

 Shapes are Sentrie's primary mechanism for defining custom data models and type aliases.
 They provide a powerful way to create reusable, validated types that can be composed together to build complex data models.

-Shapes help in providing clear contracts for data, making policies more readable and maintainable.
+Shapes help in providing clear contracts for data, thus providing a built in validation layer for data that flows through your policies.

 ## What are Shapes?

 Shapes serve two main purposes in Sentrie:

-1. **Data Models**: Define structured objects with named fields and constraints
+- **Data Models**: Define structured objects with named fields and constraints
-2. **Type Aliases**: Create custom names for existing types with additional constraints
+- **Type Aliases**: Create custom names for existing types with additional constraints

-## Shape Definition
+## Defining Shapes

 ### Type Aliases